sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/400 - configuration-settings/120 - fingerprint.md

 title: "Fingerprint"
 hidden: false
 ---
-If you create multiple configs for a single document type, Sensible automatically chooses which config's output to return.
-For example, if you extract company A and company B quotes, Sensible runs both the company A and the company B configs for a given document, then returns the best of the two extractions (i.e., the one with the highest percent of non-null values).
-You can configure this default behavior and potentially boost performance by adding a fingerprint to a config.

- A fingerprint tests for matching text in a doc in order to run or skip a config.
-By skipping configs that fail a fingerprint, you can save processing time.
+Tests for matching text in a doc in order to run or skip a config.
+By skipping configs that fail a fingerprint, you can improve performance.
 This is particularly true if a config contains computationally expensive operations like selective OCR, table recognition, or box recognition methods.

+A fingerprint changes Sensible's default behavior of running *all* the configs in a single document type in order to automatically choose which config's output to return.
+For example, if you extract company A and company B quotes, by default Sensible runs both the company A and the company B configs for a given document, then returns the best of the two extractions (i.e., the one with the highest percent of non-null values).

 For example, to test a vendor-specific config "anyco_life_insurance_quote" in a document type "life insurance quotes", you might write a fingerprint in the config like: